 S: Perhaps, briefly.
 On some level.

 After ten weeks, running is still serving me well as That Thing What I Hate To Do.
 I commence bitching and moaning before each session and do not let up until we’re finished.
 Then I feel all smug and virtuous for about 24 hours, before starting to fret about the next run.
 Each step I take is still a constant battle between my increasingly adventurous body and my lazy, sabotaging brain.
-There’s those brief, thrilling moments when my legs and arms move like liquid and my mind just floats above.
+There are those brief, thrilling moments when my legs and arms move like liquid and my mind just floats above.
 Mostly there’s sweat and crankiness and small yappy dogs getting under my feet.
 But it’s actually bloody brilliant to feel The Dread again.
 I feel so alive!